 And, thanks to its advanced system processing capability (15,000 MIPS), the HDL300 focuses on people’s voices but leaves some ambient sounds, so remote participants feel like they’re right there in the room with the team.
 That cuts frustrations and enables better collaboration and more productive meetings.

 Installation?
 Easy.
-You hang the HDL300 system on the wall with two screws and connect it yourself in 30 minutes or less.
+You hang the HDL300 system on the wall yourself in 30 minutes or less.